Abha Clark takes a deep breath, crosses to the lectern and addresses the audience.

 “Name my baby after a monster?!,” Ro shrieks in horror.

-“Kali’s not a monster.
-She’s dancing in the graveyard to show it’s a garden where death — ego death — is the seed of awakening.
-Her name means ‘the black one,’ the universal black field that births the stars that birth us and our baby.”
+“No, she’s dancing in the graveyard to show it’s a garden!
+A garden where death — ego death in samsara — is the seed of our true nature.
+The name Kali means ‘the black one,’ the universal dark field that births the stars that birth us and this baby.”
 Les rubs Ro’s swollen belly.
-She pushes his hand away.
+She pushes his hand away.,

 “You’ve been smoking tea with those musicians.”